thottiamrp/modernweb-2019dec9/Labs/Ch02-Browsers/1devtools/README.md

 ## Steps:

-1. If you needed to step away or otherwise did not finish the bonus from the last exercise, you can copy this directory's `basics.html` into your WIP directory, replacing your `index.html`.
+1. If you needed to step away or otherwise did not finish the bonus from the last exercise, you can copy this directory's `basics.html` into your MyWebCourse directory, replacing your `index.html`.

 1. Open your `index.html` in the Chrome Browser.
 Recall Alt-B from within the file being opened in VSCode, or right-clicking in the VSCode Explorer menu to open in default browser.